-4.5 Swales and Overland Flow Requirements
+4.5 Bioswales and Overland Flow Requirements

-4.5.1 Drainage Of Swales
+4.5.1 Drainage of Bioswales

-All swales shall meet the following requirements and the specifications of the CBU or designee:
+All bioswales shall meet the following requirements and the specifications of the CBU or designee:

-- 1. Minimum swale flow line slopes are 1%. - 2.
-The side slopes of swales shall follow requirements set in Section 4.9. - 3.
-Maximum swale flow line slopes are 7%. - 4.
-All flow shall be confined to the specific easements associated with each rear and side lot swale that are part of the minor drainage system. - 5.
-A minimum of 20 feet along the swale (10 feet from each side of the centerline) must be designated on the recorded plat as Drainage Easement.
+- (a) Minimum bioswale flow line slopes are 1%. - (b) The side slopes of bioswales shall follow requirements set in Section 4.3.2. - (c) Maximum bioswale flow line slopes are 7%. - (d) All flow shall be confined to the specific easements associated with each rear and side lot bioswale that are part of the minor drainage system.

+(e) A minimum of 20 feet along the bioswale (10 feet from each side of the centerline) must be designated on the recorded deed or plat as Drainage Easement.